#1 Where can I get a COVID-19 vaccine?

 Do children need to be accompanied by a parent or guardian at their vaccine appointments?

-• Some vaccine providers may require children to have a parent or guardian with them at their appointment.
-We recommend calling your provider ahead of time to check whether they require parental accompaniment.
+- Some vaccine providers may require children to have a parent or guardian with them at their appointment.
+Call your provider ahead of time to check whether they require parental accompaniment.

 What are the side effects of the vaccine for children?